gertingold/tools4scicomp/install-windows.md

 (Windows + R, type `cmd`).
 Now start the python console by typing in `python`.

-If the code `import sphinx` does not raise an `ModuleNotFoundError` sphinx is installed.
+If the code `import sphinx` does not raise a `ModuleNotFoundError` sphinx is installed.
 You can go on with the section *compile the script*.